EVORA-project/evora-ontology/models/docs/Antibody.md

     multivalued: false
   sequenceReference:
     name: sequenceReference
-    description: A reference that permits to retreive the sequence information from a sequence provider
+    description: A reference that permits to retrieve the sequence information from a sequence provider
     title: sequence reference
     domain_of: